svenvvv/rcss-sprite-ed/README.md

 It's required to provide an existing one from an RCSS file.

-* No support for stylesheets containing multiple spritesheets.

-The loader code does support multiple, but at the moment it's hardcoded to exit without prejudice :).
-If you wish to extend it then see `loadStylesheet()` in `MainWindow.py`.

 * Bugs, probably.

 Haven't had a chance to work on my UI, as I was writing this tool instead :).